Need some easy outdoor elderly activities ideas?

 Senior Activities - By The Month -- For each of the individual 12 months!
 Plus pages for each of the 4 season, of more general things to do throughout.

 Field Trip Activities for Elderly & Seniors -- An expanded list of ideas, dozens and dozens!
-Some indoors and out, for various seasons, and loads of interests.
+Lots of outdoor elderly activities, and indoors too - various seasons and interests.

-Senior Activity Ideas -- A nice variety of General senior activity ideas for just about any time.
+Senior Activity Ideas -- A nice variety of General activities for just about any time.
 Some great to do alone, and some in groups.

 Meaningful Dementia Activities -- Finding meaningful dementia activities may be new to you if you're caring for a loved one, or an ongoing challenge if you're a professional caregiver or activities director.
 We have all kinds of suggestions on this page, and not just the basics we are all familiar with.